Skip to main contentScroll Top

 MacRitchie Reservoir

-This is generally the most popular park for observing local flora and fauna including monkeys, monitor lizards, and even colugos if you are lucky (a type of flying lemur).
-Centered around a water reserve, the largest in Singapore, MacRitchie Reservoir offers many hiking trails, including the tree top Walk, a 250-meter-high suspension bridge that takes visitors above the canopy.
-It is also possible to enjoy the lake by renting canoes and kayaks.
+This is generally the most popular park for observing local flora and fauna, including monkeys, monitor lizards, and even colugos if you're lucky (a type of flying lemur).
+Centered around a reservoir, the largest in Singapore, MacRitchie Reservoir offers numerous hiking trails, including the Treetop Walk, a 250-meter-high suspension bridge that takes visitors above the canopy.
+It's also possible to enjoy the lake by renting canoes and kayaks.

 Bukit Timah Nature Reserve